How to Copy DVDs to ISOs/Folders or Burn onto Blank Discs

-Instead, you can use the dropdown menu to select your optical drive as the output destination or you can send it directly to DVDFab Movie Server if you happen to have the product.
+Instead, you can use the dropdown menu to select your optical drive as the output destination.

 Once everything else has been taken care of, you can now start to copy the DVD to a hard drive or blank disc, depending on which mode you chose during step 1.
 To do this, simply click the green Start button to begin the process now or click the dropdown arrow and click Start Later if you want to schedule it for another time.

 Once the process is in full swing, you can use the green buttons in the lower right corner to pause, cancel, or tell the software to continue the process later.
 If you look to the lower-left corner you will also notice a dropdown menu that lets you tell DVDFab 12 to exit the program, hibernate or shut down your computer once the process is complete.

 DVDFab DVD Copy is a remarkable piece of software that lets you back up all your DVDs quickly and efficiently.
 Not only can you copy DVDs to ISO format and store them locally but you can also use the software to create brand new discs for your physical collection.
 Whether we like it or not, all hardware deteriorates over time and DVDs are no exception.
 Don’t take any chances and future proof your valuable content with DVD Copy.
 DVDFab offers a 30-day free trial along with a very affordable paid version if you want to upgrade afterward so don’t hesitate to check it out.